telerik/fiddler-everywhere-docs/get-started/quickstart-windows.md

 ---
 title: First Steps on Windows
-description: "Install and configure Fiddler Everywhere on Windows and learn how to capture, inspect, and modify the HTTPS traffic, create API requests, mock server responses, and collaborate to analyze data more effectively."
+description: "Install and configure Fiddler Everywhere on Windows and learn how to capture, inspect, and modify the HTTPS traffic to analyze data effectively."
 slug: first_steps_windows
 position: 1
 ---